SoupOrCereal/responsive-website/README.md

-A responsive website coded from a PSD (Photoshop) design.
+A responsive website created from a Photoshop design.

 Demo :: https://souporcereal.github.io/responsive-website/